SanelRyan/paper-trading-api/README.md

 -   **DELETE /deleteAccount**: Delete an account.
 -   **PUT /updateAccountInfo**: Update the name of an account.
 -   **GET /getAllAccountList**: Retrieve a list of all accounts.
+-   **GET /getFinancialInfo**: Get financial information about an account.
+-   **GET /getCurrentTrade**: Retrieve information about the current active trade of an account.
+-   **GET /getCumulativeBalance**: Get the cumulative balance history of an account.

 ### Watchdog Process